 Ginseng may also help to control appetite and prevent overeating by modulating chronic inflammation, improving leptin resistance, and reducing the secretion of neuropeptide Y—a compound that stimulates appetite.

-Several studies report that ginseng reduces adipocyte (fat cell) size and fat storage in obese mice, although human research has been inconsistent.
+Several studies report that ginseng reduces adipocyte (fat cell) size and fat storage in obese mice,

 As increased adipocyte size is directly related to excess body fat, the ability to reduce the size of these cells would be beneficial for weight loss.